Unitarization of infinite-range forces: graviton-graviton scattering: Unitarization of the graviton-graviton PWAs

 It is also important to give an estimate for the cutoff $\Lambda$ that, generally speaking, corresponds to the scale suppressing the higher-dimension operators in the EFT~\cite{Georgi:1984,Donoghue:1999qh}.
 Combining Eqs.~\eqref{200530.1} and \eqref{200530.2} the unitarized amplitude can be expanded to next-to-leading order as,

 A value of the cutoff $\Lambda^2$ can be thus estimated by assuming that the correction has the expected size in the EFT expansion, $s/\Lambda^2$.
-For definiteness, let us take $V^{(0)}(s)$, Eq.~\eqref{200121.23}, and then, taking $\log(-s/s_0)\simeq1$, we obtain that
+For definiteness, let us take $V^{(0)}(s)$, Eq.~\eqref{200121.23}, and then for $\log(-s/s_0)\simeq1$, we obtain that

 Let us stress again that the unitarization procedure only resums the higher order corrections needed to reproduce exactly the two-graviton cut.
-In particular the next-to-leading order (NLO) contribution in Eq.~\eqref{eq:TJNLO} displays a dependency in $\Lambda$ that must be cancelled by other NLO terms since the full amplitude in pure gravity up to this order is ultraviolet-finite~\cite{Donoghue:1999qh,Dunbar:1994bn,Dunbar:1995ed}.
+In particular, the next-to-leading order (NLO) contribution in Eq.~\eqref{eq:TJNLO} displays a dependency in $\Lambda$ that is cancelled by other terms in $V^{(J)}(s)$ when matching with the perturbative amplitude at NLO, which is UV-finite in pure gravity~\cite{Donoghue:1999qh,Dunbar:1994bn,Dunbar:1995ed}.

 Another method to determine the scale of new physics based on unitarity of PWA is considering the violation of perturbative unitarity~\cite{quigg,han.200204.1,donoghue.200204.1}.
 This stems from the fundamental relations Eqs.~\eqref{200121.14} and \eqref{200121.15}, which allow one to express the PWA in $J=0$ for $s>0$ in terms of a phase shift $\delta$ and the inelasticity parameter $\eta$ ($0\leq \eta\leq 1$) as